JeffreyOmoakah/python-docker/README.md

 ## Python Development Environment with Docker
 This repository provides a setup for Python development using Docker containers.
-Docker allows you to isolate your development environment, ensuring consistency across different systems and easing the setup process for new team members.
+Docker allows you to isolate your development environment, ensuring consistency across different systems and easing the setup process for team members.

 ## Prerequisites
 Before you begin, ensure you have Docker installed on your system.
 You can download and install Docker from the official Docker website.